maurolepore/formulize/README.md

 -   don't have the time or motivation to write a formula wrapper around these interfaces
 -   like untested and hacky software written by amateurs

 then `formulize` may be for you.
-Formulize is currently entirely untested, but you can still install formulize from github with:
+Formulize is very new, but you can still install formulize from github with:

 ``` r
 # install.packages("devtools")